sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/oobmigrations.md

 #### Step 1: Add migration record

-The first step is to register the migration in the database, which is done automatically by the out-of-band migration store on application initialization.
-To declare metadata for a new migration, add a new entry to the file `internal/oobmigration/oobmigrations.yaml`.
+The first step is to declare metadata for a new migration.
+Add a new entry to the file `internal/oobmigration/oobmigrations.yaml`.

 ```yaml
 - id: 42                                  -- This must be consistent across all Sourcegraph instances